 Opposite to information overload, but potentially equally as important, is organization underload.
 Businesses are finding that more and more pieces of information are seemingly unrelated or do not have any overall structure making it difficult to analyze and relate.
 In other words, without common and proper organization of data, attempting to utilize information in its raw form is challenging.

-Because of this, businesses can face the following problems:
+Because of the above reasons, businesses can face the following problems:

 - Missed Risks and Opportunities: Being unable to manually manage information prevents businesses from fully knowing what is happening in their market.